tomsmalley/quickform/README.md

 level.
 But we need a way of operating at the term level in order to actually do anything.
-Enter `Form`. `Form` is a newtype, wrapping a type function which strips superfluous information out of our form definition, and "unlifting" it from kind `QuickForm` to kind `Type`, so we can actually use if.
-It also carries some metadata (the reduction kind, and the original form kind).
+Enter `Form`. `Form` is a newtype, wrapping a type function which strips superfluous information out of our form definition, and "unlifting" it from kind `QuickForm` to kind `Type`, so we can actually use it.
+It also carries some metadata as phantom types (the reduction type, and the original form type).

 `Form` takes two type parameters, the first parameter of kind `Reduced` (tells us how the form has been reduced), and the second of kind `QuickForm`.